-Student participants and student moderators (and parents) are responsible for providing a computer (Apple/MacOS, Windows10, or iPad) capable of running Minecraft Education Edition software.
-Details are on https://mdtech.casady.org/howto/minecraft-education
+Student participants and student moderators (and parents) are responsible for providing a computer (Apple/MacOS or Windows10) capable of running Minecraft Education Edition software.

-Parents are responsible for providing a high speed home Internet connection for participating students to use
+Internet Connection: Parents are responsible for providing a high speed home Internet connection for participating students to use.

-Camp Email Communication: Official camp information emails will be sent to the PARENT’S EMAIL for registering students.
-Students are not required or encouraged to have / use their own email for this camp.
+Camp Email Communication: Official camp information emails will be sent to the PARENT’S EMAIL and STUDENT’S EMAIL for registered participants.

-Camp Coordination Communication: A Seesaw Learning Journal will be used to share daily Minecraft Education “JOIN CODES” for the Minecraft worlds and remote server we’ll be using and connecting to.
+Camp Coordination Communication: A Seesaw Learning Journal will be used to share daily Minecraft remote server “JOIN INSTRUCTIONS” for the Minecraft worlds and remote server we’ll be using and connecting to.

 A daily welcome video will be shared with camp participants providing an overview of the day’s Minecraft challenges and instructions.
-That video will be shared via Seesaw and via email to parents.
+That video will be shared via Seesaw and via email.